-Lumbar rhizotomy (also called facet medial branch neurotomy) is a procedure to treat back pain.
-It involves placing needles in the back under x ray guidance to burn the small nerves that supply the facet joints in the lower back.
+Medial Branch cryorhizotomy is a procedure to treat spinal pain (usually in the lower back or neck).
+It involves placing needles in the back under x ray guidance to freeze the small nerves that supply the facet joints in the lower back.
 This takes away the pain from these joints.
 It is a common pain procedure which has been well studied.